-Jerusalem, who kills the prophets and stones those who are sent to her!
-How often I wanted to gather your children together, the way a hen gathers her chicks under her wings, and
+Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
+How often I wanted to gather your children together, the way a hen gathers her chicks under her

-you were unwilling.
+wings, and you were unwilling.
 38. Behold, your house is being left to you desolate!
-39. For I say to you, from now on you will not see Me until you say, "Blessed is He who comes in the name
+39. For I say to you, from now on you will not see Me until you say, "Blessed is He who comes

 ~ Matthew 23:37-39 ~